 Unfortunately, endothelial vasodilator dysfunction may be well established before symptoms like angina appear.
 Who's vulnerable to endothelial vasodilator dysfunction?
 All of us, but those with a history of heart disease are at greatest risk.
 Those folks must preserve vasodilator activity with L-arginine (by the way, there are no drugs that significantly raise EDNO activity).

 The typical American diet contains about 5 grams of L-arginine.
 That sounds good, but wait—most of it comes from red meat, which is full of saturated fat, petrochemicals, radiation and other harmful substances.
 Nuts, eggs, tofu, tuna and salmon are far better food sources.

 Even then, you can't get what you need from your diet to prevent or reverse endothelial vasodilator dysfunction.
 To get the 6 to 9 grams daily, you'd have to eat an enormous amount of food each day—a half pound of tuna or 2.5 pounds of tofu.

-Which means, if you have heart disease, you must consider taking L-arginine supplements to help stop its progression and arrest its hold on you.
+Which means, if you have heart disease, you must consider taking supplements for the full benefits of L-arginine to help stop the disease’s progression and arrest its hold on you.

 L-arginine comes in pill or tablet form.
 Again, aim for 6–9 grams a day.